h5p/h5p-cli/readme.md

 Please note that, should the dependencies change (including the optional ones in semantics.json), you will have to run this command again in order to regenerate the cached dependency lists.
 You can also use this command to switch between different versions of the same library.
 A library development tutorial can be found [here](https://h5p.org/library-development).
-8. Please note that all `h5p` commands run relative to the current directory.
+8. All `h5p` commands run relative to the current directory.
 This means that if you setup a library it will only be available in the location where you've set it up.
 The same goes for `h5p server`.
 The dashboard will only display content types found in the `<current_directory>/content` folder.
 Remember to keep track of your development folders. :)